HelioCampos/arc325-multiple-accounts-workshop/docs/create-orgs.md

 }
 ```

-> Save the value of Applications OU Id (e.g. ou-abcd-7example) returned by the above command or from the UI in ResourcesList.txt file.
+> If done by hand, save the value of Applications OU Id (e.g. ou-abcd-7example) returned by the above command or from the UI in ResourcesList.txt file.

 ## Create required AWS accounts